Part 1: Learn TinkerCAD Yourself

 This course goes step by step in how to use TinkerCAD!
 You will learn all the basic tools, use the TinkerCAD interface, and make example projects.

-Part 2: Getting Your Kids Designing
+Part 2: For Teachers – Getting Your Students Designing

-My advice to librarians:
+My advice to teachers:

 - You need to be proficient at this!
 If your students notice that you cannot do many things, they will decide that they’ll never learn either.